cjnaz/cjnfuncs/README.md

 then import them in the tool script config file as such: `import ~/creds_SMTP`.

 - **Config reload if changed, `flush_on_reload`, and `force_flush_reload`** - loadconfig() may be called
-periodically by the main script, such as in a service loop.
+periodically by the tool script, such as in a service loop.
 If the config file timestamp is unchanged then loadconfig() immediately returns `0`.
-If the timestamp has changed then the config file will be reloaded, and `1` is returned to indicate to the main script to do any post-config-load operations.
+If the timestamp has changed then the config file will be reloaded, and `1` is returned to indicate to the tool script to do any post-config-load operations.
   - If `flush_on_reload=True` (default False) then the `cfg` dictionary will be cleaned/purged before the config file is reloaded.
 If `flush_on_reload=False` then the config file will be reloaded on top of the existing `cfg` dictionary contents (if a param was deleted in the config